shakenfist/occystrap/README.md

 ```

 Note that layers delete files from previous layers with files named ".wh.$previousfilename".
 These files are _not_ processed in the expanded layers, so that they are visible to the user.
 They are however processed in the merged layer named for the manifest file.

-## Reducing the size of an image by removing overwritten files